 Your loved one can enjoy a fun, safe, and structured environment when they take part in The Arc of East Central Iowa’s daycare and after work enrichment programs.

-The program is available year-round for consumers of all ages with and without disabilities.
+The program is available year-round for individuals 5 years old and up with and without disabilities.
 It’s held on the first floor of The Arc at our convenient location in downtown Cedar Rapids (680 2nd Street SE).

 Child & Adult Enrichment Activities